-2.6.1.1.
-The Senate has the responsibility and authority to review and establish policy and procedures in these areas:

-All curricular matters, including establishment, dissolution, and changes in degree programs.

-Requirements for certificates and academic degrees.

-Regulations regarding attendance, examinations, grading, scholastic standing, probation, and honors.

-Teaching quality and the evaluation of teaching.

-All matters pertaining to the academic calendar.

-The appointment, promotion, tenure, dismissal, and leaves of the academic faculty.

-Criteria for positions that are to be accorded academic rank.

-Academic freedom: rights and responsibilities.

-Regulations concerning the awarding of honorary degrees.

-Procedures for the selection of Deans and Department Chairs.

-Requirements and criteria for unit charters for each academic unit department.
+- 2.6.1.1.
+The Senate has the responsibility and authority to review and establish policy and procedures in these areas: - All curricular matters, including establishment, dissolution, and changes in degree programs. - Requirements for certificates and academic degrees. - Regulations regarding attendance, examinations, grading, scholastic standing, probation, and honors. - Teaching quality and the evaluation of teaching. - All matters pertaining to the academic calendar. - The appointment, promotion, tenure, dismissal, and leaves of the academic faculty. - Criteria for positions that are to be accorded academic rank. - Academic freedom: rights and responsibilities. - Regulations concerning the awarding of honorary degrees. - Procedures for the selection of Deans and Department Chairs. - Requirements and criteria for unit charters for each academic unit department.

-Other areas under authority as may be granted by the Board of Trustees, the University President, or their designated representative.
+- Other areas under authority as may be granted by the Board of Trustees, the University President, or their designated representative. - The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas: - Academic organization, including the establishment or elimination of schools, colleges, or departments, and the reorganization of the academic structure.

-2.6.2.
-Matters of Research Policies and Procedures
+2.6.2 Matters of Research Policy and Procedures

-2.6.2.1.
-The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas:
+- 2.6.2.1 The Senate has the responsibility and authority to review and establish policy and procedures in these areas: - All issues and performance, other than the allocation and distribution of resources. - The Senate has the responsibility to review, make recommendations, initiate, and participate in the formulation of policy and procedures in these areas: - Allocation and distribution of unrestricted funds made available to the university for discretionary allocation in support of research or scholarly work.